Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 He made camp just after the top of the day by folding some branches together to make a suitable nest, and stood up straight to stretch out.
 He scrounged up some appropriate firewood, secured his food against scavengers, then explored the area around his camp in search of dinner.

 He found it in the form of a bibtaw burrow.
-The little furballs were perfect for on the trail---stick a spear into their burrow and one of the males would bravely lunge at the “intruder” to protect the warren, and could be easily skewered.
+The little furballs were perfect for on the trail - stick a spear into their burrow and one of the males would bravely lunge at the “intruder” to protect the warren, and could be easily skewered.
 It wasn’t an honorable or impressive kill, but it was food that cost him almost nothing to acquire.

 He roasted it over his campfire directly below the nest and hung the skin in the smoke to get started on drying it out.
 Bibtaw skins were just the right size to make bags.
 Rubbed with a few herbs and eaten alongside a few tanew nuts and fresh young green leaves, the unfortunate critter made for a solid and delicious meal, especially when he cracked its thin skull and savored the nutty brains.

 He stayed awake and stared contemplatively into the fire, poking and fuelling it as the dark closed around him, then used the last of the sunset to scale back up to his nest and settled down in the hot air rising from the ashes.

-When he woke in the morning and looked back, High Forest mountain was pleasingly distant and small---he’d made good progress yesterday.
+When he woke in the morning and looked back, High Forest mountain was pleasingly distant and small - he’d made good progress yesterday.
 His destination was toward the rising sun, so he ate the last of yesterday’s meat, packed his new bibtaw skin, and set out.

 Each day was different in the field.
 Some were clear and comfortably cool, some were grey and damp, some were miserably wet and one or two forced him to huddle shivering in impromptu ground-level shelters.

 The moon had gone through more than half of its cycle by the time he found the first trail mark.
 Two straight sticks lashed together pointed him slightly south of the course he’d been taking

-It was about time, too---He was starting to feel his Fire.
+It was about time, too - He was starting to feel his Fire.

 The Fire was one of the things that separated Given Men from others, and it was a secret that Vemik would have thought upon long and solemnly.
 It started slowly and gently as an intensity in his step and a fierceness in the way he would bully from branch to branch, shouldering the whipping twigs aside as if they had personally offended him.